Angular Material Form Controls, Form Field and Input Examples

 }

-Add this FormControl validator and instantiate ErrorStateMatcher inside AppComponent bracket.
+Add this FormControl validator and instantiate ErrorStateMatcher inside the AppComponent bracket.

 emailFormControl = new FormControl('', [